sardariuss/carlson_protocol/README.md

   - to justify: why use a linear function for the contest factor, and a logistic regression for the score?
 - FRONTEND
   - Plug login
+- Todos
+  - Use real ckBTC canister on mainnet
+  - Be able to order the votes by date, popularity or hotness.
+Be able to filter them by tag.

 ### Misc TODOs

 - Fix initial contest multiplier: 0.5 shall decrease the more tokens are locked with the first ballot
-- The protocol canister shall be the owner of the ledger canister
-- Be able to order the votes by date, popularity or hotness.
-Be able to filter them by tag.
 - Add reward for users who open new votes
 - Remove prints in LockScheduler.mo
-- Add votes unit tests
+- Fix and add votes unit tests

 ### Misc improvements
 - Review DepositScheduler and LockScheduler modules: separate responsabilities (lock/unlock, map of hot linked elements, creation of deposits subaccounts)